 Senior Food & Friendship Centers

 Eight “Food and Friendship Centers” provide well-balanced, low-cost noon meals and home-delivered meals to county residents 60 years and older.
 A 24-hour reservation is requested before eating at any of the eight meal sites.
-To find the contact information for each meal site, location and serving times, and other services including Home Delivered Meals, click here or contact Diane McCormick at the Office for the Aging at 386-4730.
+To find the contact information for each meal site, location and serving times, and other services including Home Delivered Meals, click here or contact Diane McCormick at the Office for the Aging, (315) 386-4730.

 The Canton Church and Community Program (315) 386-3534 takes applications each spring for garden plants and seeds; plan now to apply next year.
 The Sustainable Living Project (sustainablelivingproject.net) offers workshops on growing and preparing wholesome food.
 The UShare Project of the Unitarian Universalist Church of Canton grows a garden in Canton and another in Potsdam to raise food for pantries and community dinners; to help, call Jan DeWaters at (315) 265-2234 or Maria Corse at (315) 379-0196.
 Community garden plots are available for organic gardeners each summer in Potsdam; call Chelle Lindahl at (315) 347-4223.

 Summer Food for Schoolchildren